National Association of Corporate Directors: Virtual learning

 NACD's virtual learning programs offer comprehensive education for current and aspiring boardroom leaders.
-Programs include webinars, Directorship Essentials Series, and the Art of Directorship Series.
+Programs include webinars, Directorship Essentials series, and the Art of Directorship series.

 Peer-to-peer programs

-NACD offers various peer programming throughout the year.
+NACD offers various peer-to-peer programming events throughout the year.
 Programs include Advisory Councils, General Counsel programming, and Chapter programs.

 Credentials

 NACD enables directors to earn credentials that demonstrate a commitment to continuous learning and board leadership.
 NACD aims to help directors stay ahead of emerging issues and connect with a distinguished network of NACD-credentialed directors.

-NACD directorship certification
+NACD Directorship Certification

 NACD's directorship certification is the premier US-based certification program designed to qualify corporate directors for effective boardroom performance.
 Based on a professional examination and continuing education, this certification verifies that directors possess the knowledge, expertise, and skills needed to discharge their fiduciary responsibilities as board members.

-NACD fellowship

-The NACD Board Leadership Fellowship program provides experienced board leaders with a pathway of continuous insights, boardroom intelligence, and leading boardroom practices.
+As the leading director credential in the United States, the Certification program provides rigorous governance content, comprehensive preparation, and a credentialing exam to ensure those who hold the credential possess the core competencies required of an effective board professional.
+Earning the NACD.DC designation demonstrates commitment to governance leadership and personal development, as well as commitment to leading oversight of organizations today and in the future.